 The Arts Advocacy program forms relationships with the community to develop an understanding of how the arts can benefit the Fox Cities community with the help of Lawrence University.
 Our goal is to form partnerships that will help enrich the lives of the people around us and support local organizations.
-This program also aims to be a liaison between Lawrentians and various organizations in the Appleton community devoted to the arts and encouraging it by addressing some of the issues these organizations confront or challenge.
+This program also aims to be a liaison between Lawrentians and various organizations in the Appleton community devoted to the arts.
 The hope is to form better connections between the needs of the organizations and the interests of Lawrence students to help create a diverse community that acknowledges the gifts of every individual.
 Our frequent partners are The Boys & Girls Club of the Fox Valley, Trout Museum of Art, Fox Cities Performing Arts Center, and Appleton Downtown Inc.

 The Environmental and Sustainability Service Corps Program seeks to take the joys of the outdoors and a clean environment and share them with the community.
 Riverview Gardens, Heckrodt Wetland Reserve, and Bubolz Nature Preserve are great community partners to learn from.
 Our hope is that volunteers will become more aware of the environment in their every day lives and take action in the community and personally to protect it.